pselect()

 @a

-Return a sequence composed of ordinal numbers of all the members that fulfill the condition x; when it is not supplied, return the ordinal number of the first eligible member
+Return a sequence composed of sequence numbers of all the members that fulfill the condition x; when it is not supplied, return the sequence number of the first eligible member

 @z